andreasterrius/andreasterrius.github.io/_posts/2025-02-10-sdf-shadow-guide.md

       // NOTE:
       // There are other methods, but I will probably fully explain it in another article.
       // for example, unreal checks whether 50% of hit faces is backface/not to determine it
-      // of another way we can trace from point on X or Y or Z axis and count odd/even intersection. float t = dot(shortest_normal, normalize(cube_center_pos - shortest_point));
+      // or another way we can trace from point on X or Y or Z axis and count odd/even intersection. float t = dot(shortest_normal, normalize(cube_center_pos - shortest_point));
       if (t < 0) {
         shortest_distance = -abs(shortest_distance);